 Of course, one of the main reasons to visit Seattle is to take incredible day trips from the city center.

-If you don’t want to pack up your stuff but want to explore beyond the city, these are the best things to do from Seattle in a day.
+These are the best things to do from Seattle in a day.

-35. Whidbey Island for the Day
+39. Whidbey Island for the Day

 Whidbey Island is one of the most accessible nature destinations near the city.
 Sitting just to the north of Seattle, you can take in rugged scenery, beaches, and state parks with hiking trails.